fbpx

 Meet Jean

-Jean Chatzky, CEO and co-founder of HerMoney, is the financial editor of NBC’s “Today” show, the best-selling author of 11 books, an award-winning magazine columnist and the host of the HerMoney podcast.
-She was also an English major in college.
+Jean Chatzky, CEO and co-founder of HerMoney is the former financial editor of NBC’s “Today” show, a coach on the PBS show Opportunity Knocks, a New York Times and Wall Street Journal best-selling author, the financial ambassador for AARP and the host of the HerMoney podcast.
 Through decades of reporting on personal finance, she learned that a) the jargon-filled speak of the financial industry was created (largely by men) to sell you stuff you don’t need, and b) if you eliminate the jargon there is absolutely no rocket science to money.
 She knows that a full, successful financial life is within every woman’s grasp — and with the HerMoney team, she’s on a mission to help you get it.
-Find her @JeanChatzky on Twitter.
+Find her @JeanChatzky on all social media platforms.

 Meet The Team